kubeedge/kubeedge/docs/proposals/sig-security/edge-authentication.md

 **Step4:**

 Generate a pair of key and store the private key locally.
-Submit the certificate signing request(CSR) to CloudCore with token in the http header(this time only EdgeCore varifies the certificate of CloudCore using cacert from step2).
+Submit the certificate signing request(CSR) to CloudCore with token in the http header(this time only EdgeCore verifies the certificate of CloudCore using cacert from step2).

 **Step5&6:**